 From the Digital team

 “iPhone users have enjoyed the benefits of high-spec tech and entertaining apps for over a decade now.
-Unique features such as FaceTime, Face ID and Portrait Mode are simple to use and neatly packaged in high-quality handsets.
-Look out for data allowances that suit your needs.
-If you’re thinking of buying a high-capacity phone, remember you could save money by backing up your documents and photos to iCloud.”
+Unique features such as FaceTime, Face ID and Apple Pay are simple to use and neatly packaged in high-quality handsets.
+Look out for data allowances that suit your needs.”

 Why use Compare the Market?

 We search mobile phone deals from at least 15 leading network providers^^

 93.8% of users would recommend Compare the Market to friends or family***

 ^^Correct as of November 2020.

 **On average it can take less than a minute to find and compare mobile phone deals through Compare the Market based on data in November 2020.

 ***For the period 1st September to 30th November 2020, 12,477 people responded to the recommend question.
 11,706 responded with a score of 6 or above, therefore 93.8% are likely to recommend.Find a deal